-Individualized degree planning is the hallmark of Charter Oak State College.
+Undergraduate individualized degree planning is the hallmark of Charter Oak State College.
 Students receive academic counseling from both academic counselors and faculty.
-Each student who is pursuing a baccalaureate degree is assigned to an academic counselor who is a specialist in the academic area that the student has chosen for his/her concentration.
+Each student who is pursuing a baccalaureate degree is assigned to an academic counselor who is a specialist in the academic area that the student has chosen.

-Academic counselors are experts at advising students at a distance.
-They guide students in finding appropriate learning resources and methods of evaluating prior learning, approve course selections, and assist students in selecting a concentration and developing their Concentration Plan of Study (CPS).
-They do not select a concentration for students pursuing a baccalaureate degree.
-Students are expected to make such a choice based on their own goals and objectives in obtaining the degree.
-Counselors also grant permission for students to register for their courses, including the capstone course in their concentration.
+Our undergraduate counselors are experts at advising students at a distance.
+They guide students in finding appropriate learning resources and methods to pursue credit for prior learning, approve course selections, and assist undergraduate students in selecting a major or a concentration and developing their Concentration Plan of Study (CPS).
+Counselors also grant permission for undergraduate students to register for their courses, including the capstone course in their concentration/major.

 Charter Oak State College faculty who have expertise in the student's area of study approve the concentrations and provide advice on courses, writing ability and, if asked, career and graduate school options.

 Graduate students are advised by their Program Director to determine which concentration (if applicable) and capstone project best suits their needs.

 Charter Oak State College is committed to the goal of achieving equal educational opportunities and full participation in higher education for persons with disabilities who qualify for admission to the College.
 The College's advisement and testing facilities are accessible.
 As an online institution, the College is uniquely positioned to work with students using a variety of modalities and is able to serve students with a wide range of disabilities.